cleverlemming/refinerycms-snoods/readme.md

 Copy application.example.yml to refinery's root config directory and be sure application.yml is in .gitignore (Figaro gem required).
 Figaro will add application.yml to .gitignore when you run ``figaro install.``

+### Testing

+Run tests from vendor/extensions/snoods.
+Open up coverage/index.html in a web browser to see test coverage (uses simplecov gem).